-We are developing a broad pipeline of product candidates that target genetically determined dependencies within the chromatin regulatory system.
+We are developing a pipeline of product candidates that target genetically determined dependencies within the chromatin regulatory system.
 Our programs consist of enzyme inhibitors, protein degraders and transcription factor disruptors.
-For FHD-286, we initiated two separate Phase 1 studies for (i) metastatic uveal melanoma and relapsed and/or refractory AML and MDS in May 2021.
-For our second product candidate, FHD-609, we initiated a Phase 1 study for the treatment of synovial sarcoma in August 2021.
-In August of 2022, we amended the protocol for FHD-609 and added SMARCB1-loss tumors as an additional potential indication.
+Our most advanced product candidates are FHD-286 and FHD-909.
+For FHD-286, following a monotherapy dose escalation Phase 1 in relapsed and/or refractory AML/myelodysplastic syndromes ("MDS"), we initiated a Phase 1 combination study with either decitabine or cytarabine in relapsed and/or refractory AML in August 2023.
+In February 2024, we announced FHD-909 had been selected by Lilly for clinical development pursuant to the Lilly Collaboration Agreement, and we anticipate that Lilly will file an IND in the second quarter of 2024.